Q: What is TCTSY?

 A. You are more than welcome to attend this training.
 Our hope is to create a safe and welcoming space for everyone.
 Not all individuals may identify as a “trauma survivor,” but many individuals (service providers and non-service providers alike) have some personal reference point for many of the topics discussed.

 We do not provide space for processing of trauma during these trainings, nor is there ANY expectation that one would need to share/identify their trauma.
-You are welcome to use any personal experience as context as we unpack this material together, knowing that some participants may choose to identify themselves as survivors, but we will not be processing any of the disclosures made.
+You are welcome to use any personal experience as a context/reference point to your learning experience as we unpack this material together.

-This training is meant to enhance one’s understanding of the complexities of trauma, as well as to learn concrete skills to explore a trauma-sensitive movement based practice, but the training is not a clinical intervention.
+This training is meant to enhance one’s understanding of the complexities of lived experiences of trauma, as well as to learn concrete skills to explore a trauma-sensitive movement based practice, but the training is not a clinical intervention.

 Q: With that in mind; How might I prepare myself for the training?